Euro zone clamour drowned out Cypriot bank warnings

 GORGING ON GREEK DEBT

 Bulging deposit books not only fuelled lending expansion at home, it also drove Cypriot banks overseas.
-Greece, where many Cypriots claim heritage, was the destination of choice for the island's two biggest lenders, Cyprus Popular Bank CPBC.CY -- formerly called Laiki -- and Bank of Cyprus BOC.CY.
+Greece, where many Cypriots claim heritage, was the destination of choice for the island's two biggest lenders, Cyprus Popular Bank -- formerly called Laiki -- and Bank of Cyprus.

 The extent of this exposure was laid bare in the European Banking Authority's 2011 "stress tests", which were published that July, as the European Union and International Monetary Fund (IMF) were battling to come up with a fresh rescue deal to save Greece.